tthtlc/quest4science/_posts/2025-10-19-society-why-popcorn-actually-explodes-when.md

 <!-- Image Description: A high-speed capture of a popcorn kernel mid-explosion, showing the starch 'leg' pushing out and the kernel in the process of turning inside out, with steam expanding inside causing the burst. -->

-# Why Popcorn Actually Explodes When It Pops

 ## The surprising science behind your favorite movie snack

 *By Peter Teoh, Science Writer*